Procedure: Academic staff loadings and allowances

 - suggested level of loading.

-- College Deans can approve loadings up to $30,000 per annum for academic staff at Levels D and E. Approval of any market loadings beyond these limits must be approved by Director Human Resources.
+- College Deans can approve loadings up to $30,000 per annum for academic staff at Levels D and E. Approval of any market loadings beyond these limits must be approved by Chief People Officer.

 - Additional duties may be used where a staff member other than a casual staff member is working in excess of their agreed workload, as established in their Performance and Development Review.